Boston

 Of course, sports fans may opt to go for something a bit more up their alley with a tour of Fenway Park.
 On this tour, you’ll go behind the scenes of one of Major League Baseball’s most historic stadiums and see all the iconic spots and artifacts throughout the park.

 Highlights of the tour include all the best things you remember from Red Sox history, from the Green Monster to Pesky’s Pole to the Lone Red Seat.
-If you’re a real fan, why not take the opportunity to snag a few tickets to a game while you’re in town?
-Choose from select home games and grab yourself a Boston Red Sox game ticket.
+Why not take the opportunity to snag a few tickets to a Boston Red Sox game while you’re in town?
+Then, pick up a few Fenway Franks and settle in to enjoy the game!

 Hop-On Hop-Off Sightseeing Trolley Tour